 Downloading and Reprinting the Tree

-You may use the tree for personal, educational, and non-commercial purposes.
-For example, please feel free to use it to illustrate an academic paper, post it on your blog, or print it out to display it at your organization or institution.
+You may use the tree for personal, educational, and non-commercial purposes without permission.
+For example, please feel free to use it to illustrate an academic paper, hand it out to a class or workshop, post it on your blog, or print it out to display it at your organization or institution.
 The Tree of Contemplative Practices is a copyrighted image.
-Commercial use, including derivative work, is not permitted without permission.
+Commercial use of the image, including derivative work, is not permitted without permission.
+Educational or academic use is not commercial use and does not require our permission.

-Please contact us at firstname.lastname@example.org if you have questions regarding the use of the tree, or if you would like to share with us how you have used it in your work.
+You can contact Carrie Bergman at email@example.com if you have questions regarding the use of the tree, or if you would like to share with us how you have used it in your work.
+We love hearing about how it has been useful to you!
 Thank you!

 - Download a 2.6 MB, 8″ x 10″ .jpg image of the Tree of Contemplative Practices